maxmind/minfraud-api-ruby/README.md

 # Raised if minFraud returns an error, or if there is an HTTP error
 class ServerError < BaseError; end

-# Raised if assigned value does not belong to enum list
+# Raised if an attribute value doesn't belong to the predefined set of values
 class NotEnumValueError < BaseError; end
 ```

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [https://github.com/kushniryb/minfraud-api-v2].
+Bug reports and pull requests are welcome on GitHub [here](https://github.com/kushniryb/minfraud-api-v2).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License